josefemanuele/iot_sensing_and_forwarding/README.md

 task, decoupling roles between the MQTT module and the main module.
 The user task would be responsible of applying logic to decide what
 MQTT function to call, what message to pass, and perform more complex operation based on received events, whilst the MQTT module would only handle the connection events and notify the user task.
-- Explore higher frequency sampling, by changing clock rate, using
+- Explore higher frequency sampling, by changing clock rate, using [other](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.esp32.com/viewtopic.php%3Ft%3D2346&ved=2ahUKEwjchbOa_KCGAxVWg_0HHcu3DvQQFnoECBcQAQ&usg=AOvVaw0lkW7F6Q6j-zPCD7BhegDZ) means.
 - Replace current deprecated ADC library with newer one `esp_adc/adc_oneshot.h`.